SahilAggarwal2004/react-text-to-speech/README.md

 # react-text-to-speech

-An easy to use React.js component for the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).
+An easy-to-use React.js component for the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).

 It is as easy as to import a React.js component!